-With the support of generous donors and the work of a record-number of volunteers, Lemont High School partnered with Young Hearts for Life and Advocate Good Samaritan Hospital to offer all Lemont High School students free cardiac screenings on March 14, 2014.
-Nearly 900 students took advantage of the Young Hearts for Life (YH4L) Cardiac Screening program's visit to Lemont High School.
+With the support of generous donors and the work of a record-number of volunteers, Lemont High School partnered with Young Hearts for Life and Advocate Good Samaritan Hospital to offer all Lemont High School students free cardiac screenings on March 11, 2016.
+More than 850 students took advantage of the Young Hearts for Life (YH4L) Cardiac Screening program's visit to Lemont High School.

 A simple EKG can be used to screen physically active students and detect certain serious heart conditions.
 Recording the heart’s electrical activity using electrodes attached to the skin with a mild adhesive, an EKG can detect approximately 60 percent of the “abnormalities” or markers from heart conditions associated with sudden cardiac death.
 EKG testing is recommended every two years, through the age of 25.

-Between its visits to campus in 2012 and 2014, Young Hearts for Life has provided free cardiac screenings for more than 1,600 Lemont High School students!
+Between its visits to campus in 2012, 2014 and 2016, Young Hearts for Life has provided free cardiac screenings for nearly 2,500 Lemont High School students!

 Parents/guardians may visit the Young Hearts for Life website to learn more about the cardiac screening program.
 A student's individual results may be obtained by clicking on the appropriate link from the YH4L page.